lammps/lammps/doc/src/Errors_messages.rst

    This is current restriction for NEB as implemented in LAMMPS.

 *Can only use TAD with 1-processor replicas for NEB* This is current restriction for NEB as implemented in LAMMPS.

+*Can only use comm style CAC with brick and rcb decompositions* This is current restriction for NEB as implemented in LAMMPS.

 *Cannot (yet) do analytic differentiation with pppm/gpu*